Spring into Self-Care

 There are many approaches to self-care.
 On the surface, it can refer to taking care of your skin, appearance, or your fitness.
 Spa days, shopping trips, and indulging in comfort foods are usually what come to mind.
 But on a deeper level, it can mean changing your outlook to make every day feel more comfortable.
 However you define it, it is worthwhile to make time for self-care and find what works best for you.

-- Meditate: Being present can boost your mental wellness.
+Being present and mindful can boost your mental wellness.
 To get started, sit comfortably and breathe in through your nose and out through your mouth five times.
 Try to clear your mind and focus on breathing from your belly instead of your upper diaphragm.
-Learn more here.

 Throughout your self-care journey, you may find your mind wandering back towards everyday stressors or upcoming tasks.
 Take a moment to re-center your thoughts should they get away from you.
 Focus on your current well-being.